 Meet other incoming students.
 Find your way around campus.
 Register for your first classes.
 Orientation is more than just a mandatory program for all incoming students—it is your introduction to college and IUP!

-Orientation sign-ups for the fall semester will be at the beginning of March.
+Orientation sign-ups for the fall semester will be at the begin on February 14.

 There will not be parent orientations in December or January.
 Information for parents can be found at our Parent Orientation Portal.